 The data compiled from the sensors allows you to see how you can improve or maintain your performance, keeping you in top condition all year long.
 And it provides a completely immersive online experience when hooked up to Zwift, Rouvy, or others.

 Designed to feel as close to outdoor riding as possible, Wahoo's latest KICKR delivers the ultimate indoor training experience.
 Smart enabled, you can connect to your phone and other third party systems to access online platforms like Zwift, Rouvy, or Trainer Road.

 The large flywheel makes this one of the quietest trainers out there and AXIS feet technology to replicate the feeling of momentum when you climb out of the saddle or get into the drops for a sprint.

 Optional extras include the KICKR Climb which raises the front of your bike to simulate gradients and the KICKR Headwind to simulate a refreshing gust.

 Kinetic Road Machine T-6400 delivers an interactive and immersive training experience at an attractive price.
 The unique frame design allows your bike to move with you for a real-world feel and an all-over workout.

 Its classic 'wheel on' design means your rear wheel is secured to the trainer using the rear skewer, with the tyre rolling against an electromagnetically-controlled flywheel assembly to create varying amounts of resistance.

-This mid-range smart turbo trainer comes with a sturdy and foldable frame and utilises Bluetooth technology to connect to its exclusive Kinetic Fit app for Apple or Android devices.
+This mid-range smart turbo trainer utilises ANT+ FE-C and Bluetooth FTMS technology to connect to its exclusive Kinetic Fit app for Apple or Android devices.
 It can also be used with other third-party software such as Zwift.